-- 3.1 Moorpark Farm is located between Moorhouse and Thurstonfield and is immediately adjacent to the B5307 County highway.
-Moorhouse is approximately 590 metres to the east and Thurstonfield lies 570 metres to the west. - 3.2 The site comprises of a one and a half storey detached dwelling constructed from facing brick under a slate roof.
+- 3.1 This application was deferred at the previous meeting of this Committee to undertake a site visit. - 3.2 Moorpark Farm is located between Moorhouse and Thurstonfield and is immediately adjacent to the B5307 County highway.
+Moorhouse is approximately 590 metres to the east and Thurstonfield lies 570 metres to the west.

+- 3.3 The site comprises of a one and a half storey detached dwelling constructed from facing brick under a slate roof.
 The property is set back some 14.5 metres from the front boundary which itself comprises of a 1 metre high stone wall.
-The property is situated within a reasonable curtilage.

-3.3 The vehicular access is located to the west of the property which is taken from one of the farm entrances.
+The property is situated within a reasonable curtilage. - 3.4 The vehicular access is located to the west of the property which is taken from one of the farm entrances.
 Beyond the access to the west, are a series of modern agricultural buildings and the original farmhouse.
 The property and the farm steading are enveloped by open countryside.